tomvanlieshout/elpee/README.md

 ## About

 Elpee is a multiplatform app written entirely in [Dart/Flutter](https://flutter.dev/).
 The data is retrieved from the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and the [Wikimedia API](https://www.mediawiki.org/wiki/API:Main_page).
-I used [Firebase](https://firebase.google.com/) to persist albums on <i>'The Wall'</i>.
+I used [Firebase](https://firebase.google.com/) for saving the albums to the walls.
 For state management, I went with the BLoC pattern.

 <div>